 - Wilton Baking Sheets

-- Kitzini Silicone Baking Mats (I’ve had this set for years and they’ve help up their quality so well)
+- Kitzini Silicone Baking Mats (I’ve had this set for years and they have held up their quality so well)

 Now that you’ve got all the steps, tips, and nutrition info for these keto candied pecans, go ahead and whip up a batch yourself!
 Once you try them, be sure to pop back over and leave a recipe rating or comment to let us know your thoughts.